 1. At the beginning of the presentation, the consultant expresses that "...I believe that the Dodd-Frank Act upholds the private adviser exemption from the Advisers Act."
 Is this assertion correct?
-Explain of 1933 to exclude the value of a person's primary residence in calculating an investor's net worth."
-Is this assessment correct?
+Explain.

 Note: The private adviser exemption allows an investment adviser to claim an exemption from registration if he (1) had fewer than 15 clients during the previous 12 months, (2) did not publicly hold himself out as an investment adviser, and (3) did not advise registered investment companies.